 Importantly, the authors did not mention whether allicin or garlic extracts could help to treat acne.

 Anti-inflammatory effects of garlic

 Proinflammatory cytokines are molecules that promote inflammation.
-Experts believe that they may play a role in the development of acne.

 A 2013 study found that allicin reduced the production of pro-inflammatory cytokines in a laboratory setting.
 The study also showed that heating garlic reduces its allicin concentration, thereby reducing its anti-inflammatory effects.